Glimor/Nectar2P/README.md

 Encryption can be optionally enabled or disabled during file transfer.
 When `enable_encryption` is set to `True`, RSA and AES-GCM encryption are used.
 When set to `False`, files are transferred without encryption.
 Files are transferred in 64&nbsp;KiB chunks and each chunk is authenticated. `Connection.receive_data` enforces a maximum message size of 100&nbsp;MiB by default.

+**Security Note**: Encryption is strongly recommended for sensitive data.
+When encryption is enabled, the library uses:
+- RSA-2048 for key exchange
+- AES-256-GCM for data encryption
+- Cryptographically secure random number generation
+- Nonce reuse detection to prevent replay attacks

 ```python
 # Encryption enabled
 sender = NectarSender("receiver_ip", 5000, enable_encryption=True)